penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/05_Add_user_context_to_your_tools.md

 For each tool action, decide how it should authenticate:

-- Use user context (OBO) for "my data" or user-personalized operations (for example, "Get my upcoming meetings").
+- Use user context (OBO) for user-personalized operations (for example, "Get my upcoming meetings").
 - Use app-only for shared resources or automations (for example, "Post today's health status to the ops channel").

 Document the required scopes/permissions for each tool so you can consent them later.